-[ST] section 6.2.2 "Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c)(1) HDD, FCS_CKM.4(c)(2) SSH and Hybrid FCS_CKM.4(e), FCS_CKM_EXT.4(a), FCS_CKM_EXT.4(b), FCS_CKM_EXT.6)" describes key destruction for the three types of TOE devices: hard-disk drive (HDD), solid-state drive (SDD), and hybrid devices.
+[ST] section 6.2.2 "Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c), FCS_CKM.4(e), FCS_CKM_EXT.4(a), FCS_CKM_EXT.4(b), FCS_CKM_EXT.6)" describes key destruction for the TOE hard-disk drive (HDD) devices.

-For HDD devices, the device stores keys in the system area of drive media (search for "For the non-volatile memory key destruction on HDD scenario").
-An HDD device invokes the HDD sequence to write data blocks to drive media (search for "If the TOE commands the HDD sequencer").
-Block writes support writing new key values as specified in FCS_CKM.4(c)(1).
+The device stores keys in the system area of drive media (search for "stored in the system area on the media").
+The TOE invokes the HDD sequence to write data blocks to drive media (search for "If the TOE commands the HDD sequencer").
+Block writes support writing new key values as specified in FCS_CKM.4(c).